akashdeshpande/100-days-of-code/log.md

 **Thoughts** It was relatiely easy.
 I am scared of the javascript and framework stuff because I think it is too difficult to master.

+### Day 5: September 26, Saturday

+**Today's Progress**: Completed 50% of basic CSS from freecodecamp.org

+**Thoughts** It was very lazy today.
+Don't know what came over me, but I didn't want to do it.
+But I showed up and completed it anyway.

 ##### (example to copy from later)
 ### Day x: Month 00, Day